leouchoa/cheatsheets/devops/kubernetes/concepts.md

 so it has to manage cluster Networking by itself, where usually you'll have to use a separate provider.

+[Each Pod is assigned a unique IP address for each address family.
+Every container in a Pod shares the network namespace, including the IP address and network ports.
+Inside a Pod (and only then), the containers that belong to the Pod can communicate with one another using localhost.
+When containers in a Pod communicate with entities outside the Pod, they must coordinate how they use the shared network resources (such as ports).](https://kubernetes.io/docs/concepts/workloads/pods/#pod-networking)

 ## Kubernetes Services

 Types of services: